frobnic8/jiradump/README.md

 The sfs tool is now available in a nice egg package.

-If you've never installed python stuff before, this will probably be the terminal commands you want to run: (This will prompt you for your login password)
+If you've never installed python stuff before, this will probably be the terminal commands you want to run: (Run them one at a time.
+The first one will prompt you for your local computer login password.)

     sudo easy_install pip
     sudo pip install --upgrade setuptools
     sudo pip install git+https://github.va.opower.it/erskin-cherry/jiradump

+Note: You will need git installed.
+On a Mac, if you don't have it you will get a prompt to install it.
+Afterwards, you'll then need to run the last command again.

 To test your installation, run: